Cecil Abel: Post-war activities

-After the war the Kwato mission declined.
-On 14 August 1951, Abel married Semi Bwagagaia, a schoolteacher from Logea Island and granddaughter of the traditional owner of Kwato.
-The marriage followed allegations of relationships between Abel and Papuan women at the mission and was objected to by influential Papuans at the mission.
+After the war, the Kwato mission declined.
 At the same time, reduced support from overseas donors still recovering from the war, compounded by apparent financial irregularities during Abel's period as treasurer, threatened the future of the Kwato Extension Association, the body that had managed the mission's assets since being established by his father in 1917.
 Abel resigned from the mission and eventually moved to PNG's future capital Port Moresby.

-In 1964 he was asked by the administrator of the Territory of Papua and New Guinea, Sir Donald Cleland, to join the staff of the new Administrative College, where he taught political science.
+In 1964, he was asked by the administrator of the Territory of Papua and New Guinea, Sir Donald Cleland, to join the staff of the new Administrative College, where he taught political science.
 Together with a number of his students, including Michael Somare and Albert Maori Kiki, he became involved in an informal group known as the Bully Beef Club.
-In 1967 this group was the basis for the Pangu Party, which demanded self-government.
+In 1967, this group was the basis for the Pangu Party, which demanded self-government.

 Abel was elected to the House of Assembly of Papua and New Guinea as a Pangu Party member for Milne Bay (Regional) in 1968.
-Later that year he drafted the party's economic policy, which emphasised the need to increase overseas capital investment; raise exports in both primary and secondary sectors; reduce imports and encourage import replacement; greatly increase secondary industry; and move from a subsistence to a cash economy.
+Later that year. he drafted the party's economic policy, which emphasised the need to increase overseas capital investment; raise exports in both primary and secondary sectors; reduce imports and encourage import replacement; greatly increase secondary industry; and move from a subsistence to a cash economy.
 The policy stated that: "We must aim for a reasonable equality of wealth between black and white, or rather, between haves and have nots."

 After the 1972 elections, in which Abel did not stand, the Pangu Party formed the administration, with Somare as chief minister.
 Abel remained as an advisor to Somare, who became prime minister following independence in 1975.
 He is credited with writing the preamble to the Papua New Guinea constitution.